-- 4.5.1.
+- A.4.5.1.
 An Issuer must stop using the Certification Mark if any of the following applies: - i.
 The Issuer no longer wishes to continue with the Certification of the debt instrument and provides a written statement to that effect to the Climate Bonds Standard Secretariat. - ii.
 The issuance of the debt instrument is cancelled or suspended. - iii.
-The debt instrument is issued more than 12 months after the Pre-Issuance Certification is awarded in accordance with Clause A.4.1.2, other than in the context of a Programmatic Certification as described in Clause A.4.4. - iv.
+The debt instrument is issued more than 12 months after the Pre-Issuance Certification is awarded in accordance with Clause A.4.1.2, other than in the context of a Programmatic Certification as described in Clause A.4.4 and no extension has been granted by the Climate Bonds Standard Secretariat. - iv.
 The Climate Bonds Standard Secretariat becomes aware that the Issuer and/or the debt instrument no longer conform with the Climate Bonds Standard. - v.
 A Verification Engagement commissioned by the Issuer, or the Climate Bonds Standard Secretariat finds that the Issuer and/or the debt instrument no longer conforms with the Climate Bonds Standard. - vi.
 Ongoing certification is not met (see Clause A.4.1.4) - vii.
 Revocation of Certification occurs (see Clause A.4.7)

-4.6.
+A.4.6.
 Maintaining Certification

-- 4.6.1.
+- A.4.6.1.
 To maintain the Certification status of the debt instrument, the Issuer must prepare and make available Update Reports at least annually, for as long as the debt instrument remains outstanding per Clause A.3.4.
-An authorised officer of the Issuer must sign the Update Report. - 4.6.2.
-The Issuer must supply the Climate Bonds Standard Secretariat with links to Update Reports or share their location on a public website (such as EMMA). - 4.6.3.
-The Issuer may engage an Approved Verifier to undertake further Verification Engagements on a periodic basis, to confirm that the Issuer has maintained conformance with the Post-Issuance requirements of the Climate Bonds Standard. - 4.6.4.
+An authorised officer of the Issuer must sign the Update Report. - A.4.6.2.
+The Issuer must supply the Climate Bonds Standard Secretariat with links to Update Reports or share their location on a public website (such as EMMA). - A.4.6.3.
+The Issuer may engage an Approved Verifier to undertake further Verification Engagements on a periodic basis, to confirm that the Issuer has maintained conformance with the Post-Issuance requirements of the Climate Bonds Standard. - A.4.6.4.
 Where Nominated projects and assets are covered by Sector Criteria, which require ongoing demonstration of eligibility, the Issuer must include in the Update Reports confirmation that Nominated projects and assets continue to meet the relevant Criteria, including any relevant metrics or thresholds.